ISAITB/docs-itb-oa/source/profile/index.rst

 The organisation and system API keys are managed by your organisation's administrator and may be missing if they have never been initialised.
 On the other hand, the keys relevant to specifications, actors, test suites and test cases will always be available.

-For details on how these REST API keys are used to launch and manage test sessions are provided in :ref:`execute_tests_rest`.
+Details on how these REST API keys are used to launch and manage test sessions are provided in :ref:`execute_tests_rest`.

 .. note::